UltraStar-Deluxe/ultrastar-play.github.io/README.md

     - Run code style checks and compile the website for deployment.
 - npm export
     - Create a static website from the last created build.
     - The output of this command can be found in the `out` folder.
-The content of the `out` folder is the website that has been deployed to GitHub Pages.
+The content of the `out` folder is the website that will be deployed to GitHub Pages.
     - You can test the generated static website by deploying it locally using `npx http-server ./out`